2013 – Current

 - Since 2013, STO has implemented a new strategy in which the Tax Researchers work on delinquent accounts that are expected to be on the NMPTD list in July.
 This effort has assisted in keeping several delinquent accounts within the county.
 In 2013, the total amount was over $3.6 million.
 They collected approximately $2 million of that amount, keeping interest and penalty due within the county’s general fund.
-In 2016, we had a total of approximately $3.2 million that we strived to collect.
-In only three months, the team had collected approximately 7% of that total.

 - Attended and worked with the New Mexico Association of Counties, the Treasurer’s Affiliate and the National Association of Counties (NACo).